ARM-software/arm-trusted-firmware/docs/process/contributing.rst

 -  Make sure you have a Github account and you are logged on both `developer.trustedfirmware.org`_ and `review.trustedfirmware.org`_.

--  Create an `issue`_ for your work if one does not already exist.
-This gives everyone visibility of whether others are working on something similar.
+-  If you plan to contribute a major piece of work, it is usually a good idea to start a discussion around it on the mailing list.
+This gives everyone visibility of what is coming up, you might learn that somebody else is already working on something similar or the community might be able to provide some early input to help shaping the design of the feature.

-   -  If you intend to include Third Party IP in your contribution, please raise a separate `issue`_ for this and ensure that the changes that include Third Party IP are made on a separate topic branch.
+   If you intend to include Third Party IP in your contribution, please mention it explicitly in the email thread and ensure that the changes that include Third Party IP are made in a separate patch (or patch series).

 -  Clone `Trusted Firmware-A`_ on your own machine as described in :ref:`prerequisites_get_source`.